viki-vik/InTheEndOps/README-CICD.md

 	- The feature branch is pushed to GitHub.
 2. Pull Request:
 	- A pull request (PR) is created to merge the feature branch into the Dev branch.
-	- GitHub Actions runs linting and security checks.
+	- GitHub Actions run linting and security checks.
-	- If checks fail, developers fixes the issues.
+	- If checks fail, developers fix the issues.
 	- If checks pass, code review and approval are required.
 	- Once approved, the PR is merged into Dev.
 3. CI Pipeline: